 Is it Safe to Drive with the Oil Light On?

-Driving with low oil pressure or low oil in the system can ruin the vehicle’s engine, completely breaking the motor.
-If you notice the Oil Light on while you are driving or while the car is running, you should stop driving and have this problem addressed as soon as possible.
+No. Driving with low oil pressure or low oil in the system can ruin the vehicle’s engine, completely breaking the motor.
+If you notice the oil light on while you are driving or while the car is running, you should stop driving and have this problem addressed as soon as possible.